kennedyjiles/PS_Method/README.md

 python dipoleB.py
 ```

-By default, **all scripts run in `demo` mode** unless otherwise specified.
+By default, **all scripts run in `demo` mode**.
 The default settings produce short, lightweight runs suitable for quick verification and visualization.

 At the top of each main driver file, a small configuration block defines the **run mode**, with a note on available modes.
 To switch between modes, update this block or supply a command-line argument if supported.
 The main driver file (e.g., `dipoleB.py`) determines which configuration to execute—`demo` or `paper`—and calls the corresponding setup and integration routines.

 Each **test particle file** (e.g., `constB_testparticles.py`, `dipoleB_testparticles.py`) defines the initial particle parameters (position, velocity, charge-to-mass ratio, kinetic, etc.) and integration settings (time step, number of steps, maximum PS order, tolerances, etc.).
 These parameters are passed to the solver functions in the corresponding field-specific library.

 ### Run modes
 | Mode | Purpose | Description |